Paulinhx/Paulinhx/README.md

 # Security Engineer | Consultant | Designer

-I design and secure systems; automating defenses, challenging assumptions, and building trust by default.
-I work at the junction of entropy and architecture, crafting living digital ecosystems.
+Design and secure systems; automating defenses, challenging assumptions, and building trust by default.
+Work at the junction of entropy and architecture, crafting living digital ecosystems.

 ---